 Working while traveling can be daunting, especially if you are stuck in your hotel room, trying to find the creativity or energy to get stuff done.
 In New York City, attempting to find a coffee shop to work in might sound like your best bet.
-In reality, it can be excruciating as most are soon filled up with locals looking for their own inspiration.

 Skip the hassle of squeezing into a barstool in an overcrowded coffee shop and instead enjoy the expansiveness and free Wi-Fi of any of these hotel lobbies.
 They are not only known for having communal workspaces but also welcome non-guests to enjoy their facilities.